jacko2611/are-you-reading.me/README.md

 * [Contributions](#contribution)
 * [Tests](#testing)
 ## Installation
-The dependencies necessary to run the application are "inquirer" and "fs".
+No installation required, however the dependencies necessary to run the application are "inquirer" and "fs".
 ## Usage
 The user needs to use the "node index.js" command to run the application.
 ## License